 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: February 5, 2013.
-This entry was posted in American chocolate, Outside the Bay Area and tagged brownie, cacao nibs, champagne, chipotle, chocolate dessert, cinnamon, Co Co.
+This entry was posted in American chocolate, Outside the Bay Area, Review and tagged brownie, cacao nibs, champagne, chipotle, chocolate dessert, cinnamon, Co Co.
 Sala, goji berry, lime, lychee, mango, mint, mole sauce, pomegranate, raspberry, restaurant, rice krispies, salted caramel, tea, toffee, vodka.
 Bookmark the permalink.